de-ravendell/read/read.md

 I'd got to run.

 But apparently the ghost doesn't think so.
-He continuously followed me to wherever I fled with his yells.
+It continuously followed me to wherever I fled with its yells.

 I, a little annoyed, swiftly turned around and casted a spell I loved the most, "Fumos."

 Proved by practise, stress does help learners.

-It agained started with a minor outburst, but not ended with an ultimatum by the headmistress.
+It again started with a minor outburst, but not ended with an ultimatum by the headmistress.
 Thick dark smoke spread with the blast, making the corridors ideal for escape.

 That wasn't the full thing.
 The ghost appeared to be blindfolded somehow, crashing into every part of the walls we were going by, crying, "Filch!
 Filch!
 What the hell are you doing!
 Student abusing magic!
 Where the hell are you!"